geodynamics/aspect/doc/sphinx/user/methods/coefficients/index.md

 -   *The thermal conductivity $k=k(p,T,\mathfrak c,\mathbf x)$:* Units $\frac{\textrm{W}}{\text{ m}\cdot\text{ K}}=\frac{\text{ kg}\cdot\text{ m}}{\textrm{s}^3\cdot\text{ K}}$.

     The thermal conductivity denotes the amount of thermal energy flowing through a unit area for a given temperature gradient.
-    It depends on the material and as such will from a physical perspective depend on pressure and temperature due to phase changes of the material as well as through different mechanisms for heat transport (see, for example, the partial transparency of perovskite, the most abundant material in the earth mantle, at pressures above around 120 GPa {cite}`badro:etal:2004`.
+    It depends on the material and as such will from a physical perspective depend on pressure and temperature due to phase changes of the material as well as through different mechanisms for heat transport (see, for example, the partial transparency of perovskite, the most abundant material in the Earth's mantle, at pressures above around 120 GPa {cite}`badro:etal:2004`.

     As a rule of thumb for its order of magnitude, Wikipedia quotes values of $1.83$-$2.90\frac{\textrm{W}}{\text{ m}\cdot\text{ K}}$ for sandstone and $1.73$-$3.98\frac{\textrm{W}}{\text{ m}\cdot\text{ K}}$ for granite[^footnote2].
     The values in the mantle are almost certainly higher than this though probably not by much.